Pui Ching Middle School (Macau)

-Pui Ching Middle School, Macau (Escola Secundária Pui Ching; 澳門培正中學) is a private school in São Lázaro, Macau.
+Pui Ching Middle School, Macau (Escola Secundária Pui Ching; 澳門培正中學) is a private Baptist school in São Lázaro, Macau.
 It was established in 1938 as a sister school to Guangzhou Pui Ching Middle School and Hong Kong Pui Ching Middle School after the Japanese invasion of China caused the teachers of Guangzhou Pui Ching to flee to Macau.
-It is one of Macau's best schools, and its students frequently receive regional and international recognition for their outstanding academic achievements.
-It is a member of the Macau Catholic Schools Association.

 History

 Guangzhou school

 In 1889, Li Jiliang, Fengjing Qian, Liao Mountain, Lixian Shi, and Yang Haifeng and others decided to build a new school, similar to the Chinese Christian Schools that follow Christian doctrine.
 In Chinese, pui means 'cultivation' and ching means 'integrity' or 'uprightness'.
 The name is said to signify "Cultivate the children of the Church so they can be spared from the adulteration of secularism and build characters of uprightness and integrity".

 For the first 30 years after its inauguration, the school experienced financial difficulties and suffered several temporary shutdowns.
 In response, supporters of the school launched the Pui Ching Upkeeping Association.
 In 1907, Pui Ching purchased land in the Dongshan district of Guangzhou with the long-term goal of opening a school site there.
 In 1918, Pui Ching alumnus Huang Qiming was appointed president and launched a fundraising campaign to mark the school's 30th anniversary.
 During this period Pui Ching students' physical and academic achievements gained recognition nationwide.
 Many universities offered preferred recruitment to Pui Ching school graduates, including Lingnan University, University of Shanghai, Yenching University, Private University of Nanking (now the University of Nanking), Central University (now the Central China Normal University), Guanghua University (defunct), and Qilu University (dissolved and merged into other universities and colleges).